mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-zero-3.md

 !!! warning "Cross the TX/RX Lines"
     The TX pin of the SBC connects to the RX pin on the MCU, and vice versa.

+!!! info "Debug UART"
+    The Orange Pi Zero 3 has a dedicated 3-pin debug UART header (GND, RX, TX) on the board.
+This is intended for serial console access and is **not** suitable for MCU communication.

 ## SPI

 SPI1 is **enabled by default** in MainsailOS via the `spi-spidev` and `spidev1_1` device tree overlays.
 It is